• Bijou Theater

 At one time, the Santa Fe Railway was Hermosa's only link to civilization.
 It went as far south as Redondo and east to Los Angeles.
 In the 1920s a railroad depot was built at Ardmore and Pier Avenue.
 It was torn down in the 1960's when the Santa Fe ceased using the Hermosa to Redondo part of the railway system.

-In the early 1960s Jack Belasco, later a Hermosa councilmember and mayor, along with his neighbor Bob Blumencamp, planted the first trees on the right-of-way, carrying buckets of water across Valley Drive until the trees were large enough to survive on their own.
+In the early 1960's as the railroad's use began to decline, Jack Belasco, later a Hermosa councilmember and mayor, along with his neighbor Bob Blumencamp, planted the first trees on the right-of-way.
+They carried buckets of water across Valley Drive until the trees were large enough to survive on their own.

-Today, the Greenbelt is used by joggers, walkers, mothers with strollers, dirt bike riders, dog walkers, and fitness enthusiasts of all ages as well as the butterflies, birds and other animals.
+Today, the Greenbelt is used by many in the local residents and visitors to the City of Hermosa Beach, in addition to the butterflies, birds and other animals.
 Along the trail are four new exercise stations, installed in 2008, which replaced older deteriorating stations used since the sixties.
 Dedication markers and memorial trees are found here and there along the Belt.
-One only needs to have attended a recently heated debate regarding the possible installation of a bike trail next to the walking trail - the Greenbelt users came out in force to the Parks and Recreation meeting to state their strong objection to their beloved piece of nature being wrecked by a paved bike path.